dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 While [I-D.ietf-dots-requirements] specifies the DOTS protocol be robust when signaling under attack conditions, there are nevertheless scenarios in which the DOTS signal is lost in spite of protocol best efforts.
-To handle such scenarios, a DOTS client operator may elect to trigger mitigation when the DOTS server ceases receiving DOTS client signals, or vice versa, beyond the count or period permitted by the protocol.
+To handle such scenarios, a DOTS client operator may configure the signaling session to trigger mitigation when the DOTS server ceases receiving DOTS client signals (or vice versa) beyond the miss count or period permitted by the protocol.

 The impact of mitigating due to loss of signal in either direction must be considered carefully before enabling it.
 Signal loss is not caused by links